-A Bridge To Far's entry has an element of Truth in Television to it; the British Army actually train their infantry to take advantage of any opportunity to get a brew on and preferably some hot food as well, because you never know how long it'll be before you have another if there's a war going on.
+A Bridge Too Far's entry has an element of Truth in Television to it; the British Army actually train their infantry to take advantage of any opportunity for a brew up and preferably some hot food as well, because you never know how long it'll be before you have another if there's a war going on.
 It's also as good a way as any to keep hydrated in the field when you've got to boil your water anyway, and in the infamous British weather it can mean the difference between completing a training exercise and being evacuated as an exposure casualty.
 Taken to the point where every British Armoured Vehicle comes equipped with a boiling vessel - an oversized water heater which will boil water for tea, heat boil in the bag ration packs, and of course sterilise the water.

 Stand Up Comedy

 Peter Kay has a routine about the different dunking properties of biscuits, another about how "Wanna brew?" is invariably accompanied by a hand gesture, and a third about his dad attempting to smuggle tea along with other British products through Spanish customs.

 John Oliver has a bit about the Boston Tea Party, complaining about dumping so much tea into the water without first bringing the water to the proper temperature.
 He then claims that Americans owe the British one massive cup of tea in return.

 In Johnny Johnson, Johnny uses tea to defuse a conflict between an English sergeant and an Irish-American soldier.
 The English soldiers then spontaneously burst out in a chorus praising "England and her tea."